BubbaBuff/BubbaBuff/README.md

 -Hey hey, I'm Bubba Buff, but you can call me V.

-I collect figurines, manga, and comics, I love anime and cartoons, i also train service dogs!
+I collect figurines, manga, and comics, and all sorts of things

-Studing to be a character designer!!
-I love to share/ do art trades (as long as they are SFW).
-If intrested send me a whisper hehe.
+Studing to be a character designer and/or an archivist.

 I don't really care for shipping so long as it isnt problematic, or fetished...you get the point